codacy/docs/docs/repositories-configure/integrations/github-integration.md

   high_level_summary: true
 ```

 You can also enable this feature across your organization by creating the above file in the root of a repository named `.codacy`.
-(This file will be used as the default configuration for all repositories in the organization, and overriden by the repository-specific configuration file.)
+This file will be used as the default configuration for all repositories in the organization and overridden by repository-specific configuration files.

 Once enabled, summaries will be created when pull requests are opened and updated at each commit to reflect any changes to the pull request.